Are Italian Greyhounds Good For First Time Owners?

 Do Italian Greyhounds Feel The Cold?

 Living in a cold climate or a workplace with constant air conditioning does not rule out owning an Italian greyhound.
-But it does require a bigger investment in outdoor wear to help this petite hound maintain a healthy body temperature.
-Their skin is relatively thin and this athletic breed has little body fat.
-Great for cooling down after a run, but not so good at warming up after a run in the snow!
+However, it does require a bigger investment in outdoor wear to help this petite hound maintain a healthy body temperature.
+Italian greyhounds have a unique physiology that makes them more susceptible to cold.
+Their skin is relatively thin, and this athletic breed has little body fat, which is great for cooling down after a run but not so good at warming up after a run in the snow!
+To ensure their comfort and health, you’ll need to outfit them with appropriate clothing, such as sweaters, jackets, and even boots during colder months.

 How Active Is The Workplace?